Machining: Stages in metal cutting

 A cutting fluid is often applied to the machining operation to cool and lubricate the cutting tool.
-Determining whether a cutting fluid should be used, and, if so, choosing the proper cutting fluid, is usually included within the scope of cutting condition.
+Determining whether a cutting fluid should be used and, if so, choosing the proper cutting fluid is usually included within the scope of the cutting condition.

 Today other forms of metal cutting are becoming increasingly popular.
 An example of this is water jet cutting.
-Water jet cutting involves pressurized water in excess of 620 MPa (90 000 psi) and is able to cut metal and have a finished product.
-This process is called cold cutting, which eliminates the damage caused by a heat affected zone, as opposed to laser and plasma cutting.
+Water jet cutting involves pressurized water over 620 MPa (90,000 psi) and can cut metal and have a finished product.
+This process is called cold cutting, which eliminates the damage caused by a heat-affected zone, as opposed to laser and plasma cutting.

 Relationship of subtractive and additive techniques

 With the recent proliferation of additive manufacturing technologies, conventional machining has been retronymously classified, in thought and language, as a subtractive manufacturing method.
 In narrow contexts, additive and subtractive methods may compete with each other.
 In the broad context of entire industries, their relationship is complementary.
-Each method has its own advantages over the other.
+Each method has its advantages over the other.
 While additive manufacturing methods can produce very intricate prototype designs impossible to replicate by machining, strength and material selection may be limited.